-The rights that Pākehā were promised under the Treaty have been honoured, but the rights that Māori were guaranteed have been largely ignored
+The rights

+that Pākehā

+were

+promised

+under the

+Treaty have

+been

+honoured,

+but the rights

+that Māori

+were

+guaranteed

+have been

+largely

+ignored

 - → Direct action including occupations, land marches (hīkoi) and protests.
 Peaceful protests began as early as May 1840 when Hone Heke signalled his anger at the breaking of Treaty promises by felling the flagpole flying the Union Jack at Kororāreka.
-Other actions include occupations of Bastion Point and Raglan, the land march of 1975, and various hīkoi from the 1980s onwards. - → Handing down the stories of injustice to successive generations to resolve. - → Initiating political and spiritual movements like Kotahitanga, Kingitanga, Ringatū and Rātana. - → Starting Māori-centred social welfare and health projects and organisations. - → Initiating language immersion schools (kōhanga reo and kura kaupapa) and tertiary education institutions (wānanga). - → Researching and presenting claims to the Waitangi Tribunal, despite inadequate funding.
+Other actions include occupations of Bastion Point and Raglan, the land march of 1975, and various hīkoi from the 1980s onwards. - → Handing down the stories of injustice to successive generations to resolve. - → Initiating political and spiritual movements like Kotahitanga, Kingitanga, Ringatū and Rātana. - → Starting Māori-centred social welfare and health projects and organisations. - → Initiating language immersion schools (kōhanga reo and kura kaupapa) and tertiary education institutions (wānanga). - Researching and presenting claims to the Waitangi Tribunal, despite inadequate funding.
 The long history of attempts to be heard are detailed in many of the Waitangi Tribunal claims.
 The Ōrakei Report sets out the efforts Ngāti Whātua made through the courts, through parliament, through Royal Commissions and through direct action.
 The Muriwhenua Report lists the efforts made through court actions, the 93 petitions to parliament, and many major hui since the 1860s. - → Gaining a public holiday for Waitangi Day, broadcasting rights, and official language status for te reo Māori. - → Exercising environmental guardianship (kaitiakitanga) over ancestral land and resources in the face of local government antipathy and hostility.

-Why is there s much trouble about the Tree Why is there so about the Treaty?
+Why is there s much trouble about the Tro Why is there so about the Treaty?

-The assertion and practice of Treaty rights benefits non-Māori.
-Māori exercising collective rights in the courts have prevented the loss of "public" assets to private or foreign ownership ne of the common myths still held by some people is that divisions are only being created now because of the recent focus on the Treaty.
+ne of the common myths still held by some people is that divisions are only being created now because of the recent focus on the Treaty.
 But when we study our history, it is clear that divisions have existed since soon after the Treaty was signed.
 Māori have been at the bottom of the socio-economic ladder since the 1860s.